What is Soup & Bread?

 Do I need to show up with soup?

 No — in fact, we’d rather you didn’t.
-Each week we schedule six to eight people ahead of time — both culinary professionals and enthusiastic amateurs — to cook and serve soup for you.
+For each event we schedule six to eight soup cooks ahead of time — both culinary professionals and enthusiastic amateurs — to cook and serve soup for you.
 The soup service area is small and our electrical system is a bit dodgy.
 We can’t handle more soup than that.

 Can I bring bread?
 Or brownies?

 That would be swell.
-We get bread donated every week by the fine people at Publican Quality Meats, but we’ll always take more.
+Currently our bread is donated by the fine people at Middlebrow Bread and Publican Quality Bread, but we’ll always take more.
 And desserts?
 Bring ’em on.
-Every year at the end of the soup season we also host a “Soup & Pie” night.
-More on that to come down the road.

 Are you a soup kitchen?
 I mean, who comes to eat your soup?